 The size of your success is proportional to the size of your dreams

 Schwartz dedicates a chapter to the excuses people come up with to avoid going for lofty goals.

-But to be successful stopping the excuse mill is mission critical step 1.
+But to be successful stopping the excuse mill is mission-critical step 1.

 Don’t Underestimate Your Intelligence

-The author invites the readers to not underestimate your own intelligence as much as you don’t want to overestimate other people’s intelligence.
+Do not underestimate your own intelligence as much as you don’t want to overestimate other people’s intelligence.

 Schwartz also says that attitude is more important than IQ (read Emotional Intelligence) and, I would add, your intelligence is not cast in stone.